nicolvisser/dp-wfst/README.md

 # DP-WFST

-A weighted finite-state transducer (WFST) algorithm for duration-penalized dynamic programming.
+A weighted finite-state transducer (WFST) algorithm for duration-penalized dynamic programming (DPDP).
+DPDP is described in [Word Segmentation on Discovered Phone Units with Dynamic Programming and Self-Supervised Scoring](https://arxiv.org/abs/2202.11929)

-When used for acoustic unit discovery, the DP-WFST algorithm can discover phone-like units from speech models like HuBERT and WavLM.
+When used for acoustic unit discovery, DPDP discovers phone-like units from speech models like HuBERT and WavLM.

-Compared to the original DPDP algorithm, the DP-WFST algorithm is more flexible.
-In this formulation, we can limit the search to a few nearest neighbors of each feature vector.
+Compared to the original DPDP algorithm, the DP-WFST implementation allows us to limit the search to a few nearest neighbors of each feature vector.
-This makes the DP-WFST algorithm much faster than the DPDP algorithm while still being able to discover phone-like units.
+This makes the DP-WFST algorithm substantially faster than the DPDP algorithm while still being able to discover phone-like units.

+DP-WFST was used in our experiments in [Spoken Language Modeling with Duration-Penalized Self-Supervised Units](https://arxiv.org/abs/2505.23494).
+The paper does not give details about the algorithm, so we will briefly motivate it in this repo.

 ## Background